 Related activities: local community involvement is encouraged whenever appropriate.
-Special ties are maintained with such New York City institutions as the Metropolitan Museum of Art, the Landmarks Preservation Commission, the Temple Hoyne Buell Center for the Study of American Architecture, and the Center for Preservation Research.
+Special ties are maintained with such New York City institutions as the Metropolitan Museum of Art, the Landmarks Preservation Commission, the Landmarks Conservancy, the Temple Hoyne Buell Center for the Study of American Architecture, and the Center for Preservation Research and its laboratory.
 These ties provide additional educational opportunities and further enrich the program.